For District I Director: Thomas R. Gilbert

 Member: Member of ACS since 1968.
 ACS Divisions: Analytical Chemistry, Chemical Education

-Related activities: ACS Division of Chemical Education, Examinations Institute, 2000; Analytical Chemistry Examination Committee, 1998–2000; New England Aquarium, research associate director, 1977–81; International Symposium on High-Performance Capillary Electrophoresis, Organizing Committee, vice chair, 1998–99, 1993–96; published 45 journal articles and one general chemistry textbook (now in 3rd edition); holds three patents
+Related activities: ACS Division of Chemical Education, Examinations Institute, 2000; Analytical Chemistry Examination Committee, 1998–2000; International Symposium on High-Performance Capillary Electrophoresis, Organizing Committee, vice chair, 1998–99, 1993–96; New England Aquarium, research associate director, 1977–81; published 45 journal articles and two general chemistry textbooks (in their 4th and 1st editions); three patents

-I welcome this opportunity to present my administrative credentials and to describe what I would try to accomplish if elected to the board of directors from District I.
+I welcome this opportunity to describe what I have done since being elected to the board of directors from District I and what I hope to do if reelected.

-Past service.
-My biographical sketch lists the ACS offices I have held.
-My accomplishments in those offices include the following: (1) As chair of the ACS Council Committee on Meetings & Expositions, I led the effort to eliminate the chronic operating deficits of national meetings.
-Through cost controls and revenue-generating measures, the finances of national meetings and expositions are now on an even keel.
-(2) During my time on the Committee on Nominations & Elections, I chaired the Task Force on Election Procedures and presented to council constitution and bylaw changes that now give ACS members the option of casting their ballots electronically in national, divisional, and local section elections.
-Most of the votes in the last national election were cast electronically.
-(3) As vice chair of the Council Policy Committee and as founding chair of its Long-Range Planning Subcommittee, I led the effort to expand and enhance the orientation program for new councilors and to engage all ACS members in helping implement the ACS strategic plan.
+Adding value to ACS membership.
+When I ran for the board in 2012, I proposed that all ACS members have access to a personalized communications system that would enhance the exchange of information and ideas among members and between them and their local sections, divisions, and national ACS offices.
+With this system, members would have their own webpages with links to ACS programs of particular interest to them and to colleagues with whom they were collaborating on ACS-sponsored programs and projects.
+They would also have access to the results of recently published work in their research area, including, for example, the results of SciFinder searches; articles in ACS journals; ACS Presentations on Demand; and presentations at upcoming national, divisional, and regional meetings.

-Membership services.
-Members of ACS Council know about the spectrum of services available to all ACS members.
-Most members do not.
-If elected, I would work to expand membership awareness of ACS services and increase the frequency with which members connect to the society.
-Both goals could be achieved through an enhanced ACS Network that uses members’ professional profiles to, for example, update them on recent papers in ACS journals, notify them of presentations of interest at upcoming ACS meetings, and remind them of pending abstract submission deadlines for their divisions.
+I am very pleased that personalized webpages will soon be a reality.
+This year ACS is launching ACS Next, which will feature much of the functionality described above.
+It will enhance the way ACS and its members interact with each other and, I believe, enhance the value of ACS membership.
+The development of ACS Next has been overseen by the Committee on Professional & Member Relations (P&MR), its Subcommittee on Web Strategy & Innovation (WSI), and, during 2014, the ACS Network Task Force.
+I have served on P&MR and WSI since joining the board, and last year I chaired the ACS Network Task Force and presented its recommendations to the board.
+Those recommendations were approved by the board and are being incorporated into ACS Next.

 Join the conversation